jakeyShakey/voluntiera_landing/README.md

 ## Color Scheme

-The primary color scheme used in this project is:
+The primary color scheme used in this project is a green and white color scheme:
 - Primary: hsla(167.9, 86.11%, 28.24%, 1)

 ## License